ANALOG PHOTO BOOTH GUIDE

 The interior mechanics had only improved marginally over the past few decades, and consumer interest began to favor the shiny new bells and whistles that were featured in emerging digital-print booths of the early aughts.
 The transition to the easy-to-maintain digital-print booths would become the standard, despite the initial sub-par quality of the early digital technology.
 Around the same time, many chemical booths were recovered by the Canadian wing of Auto-Photo to be disassembled and used for parts—estimates report thousands of booths were scrapped by the brand.

-Models 58 & 67
+MODELS 58 & 67

 While companies like Auto-Photo began to fade away, the spirit (and technology) of the analog era was kept alive by several small studios and a few devout fanatics.
 Shortly after the last analog photo booths were released in 2004, the number of photo booths out in the wild quickly dissipated.